pydio/pydio-doc-admin-guide/2_running_cells_in_production/1_os_specific_guides/1_debian_ubuntu_install.md

 cells configure
 ```

-Once the configuration is finished , start Cells with:
+Once you have finished the configuration, start Cells with:

 ```
 cells start